Types of Lawn Fungus

 Some common types of lawn fungus include:

-Dollar spot is most common on bentgrass, but it affects all cool season turf grasses including Kentucky Bluegrass.
+Dollar spot is most common on bluegrass, but it affects all cool season turf grasses.
 It is caused by a type of grass fungus called sclerotinia homoeocarpa.
 Environmental conditions favoring dollar spot lawn disease are warm days and cool-warm nights with high humidity or prolonged dew.
 While a professional lawn care expert can best diagnose dollar spot, early symptoms are small yellow spots on blades of grass which expand to develop a straw colored band on the blade of grass.
 If dollar spot does not receive treatment, it can cause spots of straw-colored turf in your landscape.
 It can generally be thought of as a summer lawn disease, occurring primarily from June to September.

 Powdery Mildew Fungus